 Notice to Stakeholders concerning review of the Cosmetic Ingredient Hotlist

-- Additions to the Hotlist
+- Proposed additions to the Hotlist

 This notice is not a formal consultation process, Health Canada will not respond to the information or comments received at this stage.